jorabin/KeePassJava2/readme.md

 is no formal connection with that project.

 It has always been the intention to support other specific password database implementations.
-Hence the creation of abstract Databse interfaces raher than following the KeePass model exactly.
+Hence the creation of abstract Database interfaces rather than following the KeePass model exactly.

 KeePass is in effect defined by the code that Dominik writes to create and maintain the project.
 Hence there are no definitive specification of KeePass files other than that code.
-For the sake of clarification and my own satsifaction I have written about my understanding of KeePass formats in the following locations:
+For the sake of clarification and my own satisfaction I have written about my understanding of KeePass formats in the following locations:

 1. The Javadoc header to [KdbxSerializer](kdbx/src/main/java/org/linguafranca/pwdb/kdbx/stream_3_1/KdbxSerializer.java) describes KDBX stream formatting.
 2. The XSD Schema [KDBX.3.1.xsd](KDBX.3.1.xsd) documents my understanding of the Keepass XML, and also my lack of understanding, in parts.